What Do I Need to Start Planning My Estate?

 You should think about each of your assets and who you would like to inherit them.
 It is also very important to picture life after your death and try to visualize who you would like to run the show for your beneficiaries.
 This trusted person will handle your affairs.

-This is enough to get you started.
+This is enough for a start.
 You do not need to worry about providing any documents or additional information, unless asked.
 Our office can assist you with this information gathering process by providing you with our Estate Planning Questionnaire which will ask you all the right questions and help you put together the information discussed above.
 At your initial estate planning consultation, you and I will discuss your answers in detail and come up with a comprehensive estate plan that is unique to your family’s needs.